Maximum entropy models of neuronal populations at and off criticality: Discussion

 \subsection{Thermodynamic quantities across network states}

 We have shown that K-pairwise Ising models inferred from critical and supercritical systems show pronounced maxima in specific heat $C_v$ and susceptibility $\chi$ near the effective temperature $T=1$.
-This feature is common both to the network model and the neural cultures (Figs.~\ref{fig:thermodynamics}b-c, f-g).
-Moreover, in our neural network model, we also demonstrated that these maxima grow superlinearly with the number of neurons in both critical and supercritical states.
+This feature is common both to the network model and the neural cultures (Figs.~\ref{fig:thermodynamics}b-c, f-g and \ref{fig:thermodynamics-experimental}b-c, f-g).
+Moreover, we also demonstrated that these maxima grow superlinearly with the number of neurons in our network model and with the number of sampled electrodes in cortex slice cultures, both in the critical and supercritical states.
 Overall, this evidence would suggest that, in both cases, the system is at or close to criticality.
 However, this would contradict their classification based on avalanche dynamics.
-A similar contradiction emerges when we consider individual culture treated with AP5 only, which acts as an NMDA receptor antagonist and suppresses slower and more sustained form of neuronal excitation.
-For this culture, both $C_v$ and $\chi$ showed pronounced maxima near $T = 1$, suggesting instead a critical state (Fig.~\ref{fig:thermodynamics-experimental}a, d), and indicating that only combined inhibition of NMDA and AMPA receptors drives the cultures into a subcritical state by reducing their overall excitability.
+A similar contradiction emerges when we consider an individual culture treated with AP5 only, which acts as an NMDA receptor antagonist and suppresses slower and more sustained form of neuronal excitation.
+For this culture, both $C_v$ and $\chi$ showed pronounced maxima near $T = 1$, suggesting instead a critical state (SI, Fig.~\ref{figS:AP5-results}h, i), and indicating that only combined inhibition of NMDA and AMPA receptors drives the cultures into a subcritical state by reducing their overall excitability.

 Criticality in neuronal systems has been hypothesized to optimize stimulus response and maximize function such as dynamic range, the range of stimuli that can be processed by the network to produce a functional response, information storage and capacity \cite{shew_information_2011}.
 In \cite{shew_neuronal_2009}, it was shown that cultures at criticality have a much higher dynamic range compared to sub- and supercritical cultures.
-The dynamic range is related to the responsiveness of the network to external stimuli, i.e. to its susceptibility.
+The dynamic range is related to the responsiveness of the network to external stimuli, i.e.\ to its susceptibility.
 Thus, we would expect the susceptibility to be high for Ising models inferred from critical cultures and low for models inferred from sub- and supercritical cultures.
 Although this prediction is met for cultures treated with AP5/DNQX, classified as subcritical (except for the one treated with AP5 only), we observe a pronounced maximum in the susceptibility for supercritical cultures.